cmhughes/latexindent.pl/documentation/sec-replacements.rst

 	 	:name: lst:colsep1

-	The code given in :numref:`lst:colsep1` is an example of a *regular expression*.
+	The code given in :numref:`lst:colsep1` is an example of a *regular expression*, which we may abbrieviate to *regex* in what follows.
 This manual is not intended to be a tutorial on regular expressions; you might like to read, for example, Friedl (n.d.) for a detailed covering of the topic.
-With reference to :numref:`lst:colsep1`, we do note the following:
+With reference to :numref:`lst:colsep1`, we do note the
+	following:

 	-  the general form of the ``substitution`` field is ``s/regex/replacement/modifiers``.
 You can place any regular